Julie Strain: Personal life and death

 Strain was tall.
 From 1995 to 2006, she was married to Kevin Eastman, co-creator of the Teenage Mutant Ninja Turtles.
 Eastman co-starred in several of Strain's films such as Day of the Warrior and L.E.T.H.A.L.
 Ladies: Return to Savage Beach.

-In her 20s, Strain fell off a horse where she suffered severe back and head trauma; the latter led to her development of retrograde amnesia.
-By November 2018, her boyfriend Dave Gram announced that she was in the late stages of dementia, believed to be a result of the fall, and she was receiving hospice care at home.
+In her 20s, Strain fell off a horse and thereby suffered severe back and head trauma; the latter led to her development of retrograde amnesia.
+By November 2018, her boyfriend Dave Gram announced that she was in the late stages of dementia, believed to be a result of the fall; she was receiving hospice care at home.

-In January 2020, Malibu Bay Films, a studio which Strain worked with frequently, incorrectly reported that she had died, but then quickly retracted their statement after it established the news had been an error.
+In January 2020, Malibu Bay Films, a studio which Strain worked with frequently, incorrectly reported that she had died; the studio quickly retracted their statement after it established the news had been an error.
 Strain actually died on January 10, 2021, at age 58.